Maths

 The national curriculum for mathematics aims to ensure that all pupils:

 Mathematics is vital for the life opportunities of our children.
 Our aim is for all children to think mathematically, enabling them to reason and solve problems in a range of contexts.
 Our intent at Ashton St Peter’s is that children “can do” maths and we want every child to experience a sense of awe and wonder as they solve a problem for the first time, discover different solutions and make links between different concepts.
-This is enhanced by providing pupils with a deep understanding of the subject through a concrete, pictorial and abstract approach.
+This is enhanced by providing pupils with a deep understanding of the subject through a concrete, pictorial and abstract approach (CPA).
+We are proud of the ethos that we have nurtured and embedded within the subject, and how well the children engage within lessons across the school.

 Features of our curriculum at Ashton St. Peter’s